SamirElgehiny/baby-cry-analysis/README.md

 # baby-cry-analysis
-baby cry analysis to identify the reason behind baby's cry
-1. CNNmc is a Multi input CNN with the 2 features mel spectrogram and cqt spectrogram
-2. CNNfm is a Multi input CNN with the 2 features mel spectrogram and mfcc
+Overview

+Welcome to the GitHub repository dedicated to the research paper titled 'Towards a More Personalized Approach to Infant Care: Using Machine Learning to Classify Baby Cries' authored by Samir Ashraf, Dalia Sobhy, and Noha S. Tawfik.
+This repository contains the code and resources used in the research, aiming to explore a more personalized approach to understanding the reasons behind a baby's cry through machine learning techniques.

+Project Structure

+CNNmc: Implementation of a Multi-Input Convolutional Neural Network (CNN) using Mel spectrogram and CQT spectrogram features.
+CNNfm: Implementation of a Multi-Input CNN using Mel spectrogram and MFCC features.
-3. SVM is a sipported victor machine with VGG16 feature extraction
+SVM: Support Vector Machine (SVM) with VGG16 feature extraction for classification.
-4. spectoT Extract cqt and mel spectrograms from audios and save them in another directory
-5. augmentation is obviously to apply augmentation for audios
+spectoT: Code to preprocess audio files and extract CQT and Mel spectrograms.
+augmentation: Audio augmentation techniques to enhance dataset diversity.
-7. ViT Training a ViT from scratch on smaller datasets with shifted patch tokenization and locality self-attention
+ViT: Training a Vision Transformer (ViT) from scratch on smaller datasets with specialized attention mechanisms.
+How to Use

+Data Preparation: Prepare your baby cry audio dataset.
+The spectoT folder assists in extracting necessary spectrogram features.
+Model Selection: Choose the appropriate model from CNNmc, CNNfm, SVM, or ViT directories for training and evaluating models.
+Augmentation: Utilize the augmentation section to apply augmentation methods to audio files.
+Results and Analysis: Analyze model performance and insights obtained for personalized infant care.
+Research Paper

+This repository aligns with the research paper 'Towards a More Personalized Approach to Infant Care: Using Machine Learning to Classify Baby Cries' authored by Samir Ashraf, Dalia Sobhy, and Noha S. Tawfik.
+Please cite this repository and the paper if you find the resources helpful for your work.